Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Sample-Content.md

 - A scene you can use to preview Lens Flare Assets
 - A scene to showcases the use of Lens Flares with interior lighting
 - A scene to showcases the use of Lens Flares with a directional light

+## Hair Samples

+//Need to provide image

+This sample presents strand-based hair rendering through the newer Hair shader using Marschner approximation.